readthedocs/readthedocs.org/docs/user/flyout-menu.rst

 HTML themes can style the flyout to make it match the overall style of the HTML.
 By default the flyout has it's `own CSS file <https://github.com/readthedocs/sphinx_rtd_theme/blob/master/src/sass/_theme_badge.sass>`_, which you can look at to see the basic CSS class names.
-It also uses fontawesome to define some basic UI elements, which are exposed in the HTML with ``fa-`` classes.

 The example HTML that the flyout uses is included here, so that you can style it in your HTML theme: